Yeahx1000/hs-cte-capstone-ai/README.md

 > [!IMPORTANT]
 > You will NEED a google account to use this app for now.

+## Brief summary of project

+The app, named “Capris”, is fashioned as an Ai assistant, that walks an assumed “student” through a short process of creating a capstone template.

+### Steps

+- Login → Onboarding → Chat  → Review/Generate → Push to Drive

 ## Tech Stack
 - Next.js
 - NextAuth